pheanex-test/pylint/docs/index.md

 * [Issue Tracker](https://github.com/PyCQA/pylint/issues?q=is%3Aissue+"missing-format-string-key"+OR+"E1304")

 ### [E1305](#E1305) (too-many-format-args)<a name="E1305"></a>
-Too many arguments for format string
+Too many arguments for format string.

 Used when a format string that uses unnamed conversion specifiers is given too many arguments.

 **:x: Incorrect code**